 In-district students pay $435.00- Checks made payable to the Eastport South Manor Central School District.
 Out of district students pay $500.00- checks made payable to the Eastport South Manor Central School District.

-The Spring Car and Lectures scheduled are now posted outside the High School Athletic Office.
-Both Car and Lecture class start the week of 2/5/2019, depending on when a student is scheduled.
+The Car and Lecture schedules will be posted outside the High School Athletic Office.
+Both Car and Lecture class start the week of 9/16/19, depending on when a student is scheduled.
 Class schedules are listed below:

 Wednesday 2:30pm 4:00pm

 Monday - Friday 2:30-4:00 and 4:00-5:30